memento-ai/Memento/packages/system/README.md

 # @memento-ai/system

 ## Description
 The `@memento-ai/system` package provides functionality for creating and managing the core components of the Memento AI system, including the database, agents, and conversation interfaces.
+It allows for the creation of a complete Memento system with all the necessary components.

 ## Key Features
 - Creates instances of the `MementoDb`, `MementoAgent`, `SynopsisAgent`, and `ResolutionAgent` classes based on the provided configuration.